 I asked her about that afterwards, and she said that someone who had dealt with that deserved credit, not dismissal.

 I have had people before this run away because I was a guy with a disease.
-Not because I had the disease but because I saw myself as someone with a disease, someone who should put off relationships until the condition was dealt with, who in conversation was waiting for the terrible moment where (often without prompting) I'd feel the need to confess to having a disease, for being unlucky and having shitty health, apologising for it and needing someone else's permission for it not to matter.
+Not because I had the disease but because I saw myself as someone with a disease, someone who should put off relationships until the condition was dealt with, who in conversation was waiting for the terrible moment where (often without prompting) I'd feel the need to confess to having a disease, for being unlucky and having shitty health, apologizing for it and needing someone else's permission for it not to matter.
 I let it define me.

 Chances are if you're here you've dealt with stuff that your friends can't imagine, stuff that's pushed you to your limits and broken you over and over again.
 And you're still here.
 And that, that's the thing, that's the reason you'll be fine with relationships.
 You've seen some shit, you're capable, and you're able to experience joy with the full knowledge of what misery can be.

 I've not encountered anyone who had a bad reaction to the bag, but if that does happen, then fuck that person.
 Who the fuck gets to say that this thing defines me?
-People here have seen more of life than anyone making a sharp judgment about what is normal and what life is and that makes you amazing, don't apologise for it.
+People here have seen more of life than anyone making a sharp judgment about what is normal and what life is and that makes you amazing, don't apologize for it.

 Now when I tell people about my disease or the bag it's because it's a cool story, I've done all this crap and I'm still me, I'm proud of it.
 And I hope you are too.